Is the treatment painful?

 Yes.
 You cannot properly control a manipulation to yourself and your relief may only be temporary.
 You are more likely to be ‘cracking’ the wrong joint since movement in the affected one will be restricted.
 Consult your chiropractor!

-If you have any further questions or require treatment and live in the Winchester and Hampshire areas then ring the Bradford House Chiropractic Clinic on 01962 861188 or Contact us now to book your initial appointment.
+If you have any further questions or require treatment and live in the Winchester and Hampshire areas then ring the Bradford House Chiropractic & Wellness Centre on 01962 861188 or Contact us now to book your initial appointment.